Jan 17 – Jan 30, 2022 | Melbourne, Australia

 Rod Laver Arena Seating Options:All seats on Rod Laver are reserved seats.
 We offer tickets in all three levels of the stadium.

-CAT 1 Level Tickets:These tickets are located in the first 20 rows in the lower level of the stadium.
+CAT 1 Level Tickets:These tickets are located in the first 21 rows (A-U) in the lower level of the stadium.
 The CAT 1 seats situated in the corners and behind the server will offer you the best shade during the day sessions.

 CAT 3 and CAT 2 Upper level Tickets:Tickets in the CAT 2 and CAT 3 levels offer great value as they come usually at a significant cost savings compared to the lower level seats while still offering great views of the action.
 The Rod Laver Arena stadium was built for tennis, so there really isn’t any bad seats.
-In addition, the upper level seats enjoy an abundance of shade throughout the entire day.
+There's approximately 16 rows in the upper level, rows AA-PP. In addition, the upper level seats enjoy an abundance of shade throughout the entire day.

 << Click here to buy Australian Open Tickets